ZTian974/ost_project-1/README.md

 ost_project
 ---
 ####[blog URL](http://ec2-54-200-28-13.us-west-2.compute.amazonaws.com/blog/)
 This blog system is built by Django, Apache, MySQL and Bootstrap, and is deployed on EC2 of AWS.

-The system handles multiple users and each user is able to create one or more blogs.
+* **multiple users** - The system handles multiple users and each user is able to create one or more blogs.
 A user can select a blog that he owns and write posts to it.
+* **tags** - each post has any number of tags and click a tag can view all posts marked by that tag.

-Posts are sorted by modification time and orginated no more than 5 pages each page.
-Every page has 'next' and 'previous' links to other pages.
+* **pagenation** - every page has 'next' and 'previous' links to other pages, and each page has no more than 5 posts.

-Install
+* **uploads** - user can upload images or other kind of files.
+* **RSS** - each blog has RSS link, that dumps a entire blog in XML format.

+posts are sorted by modification time and orginated Install
 ---
 * development environment on ubuntu